Thunderbird draftees and NFL history - SUU News

 After going undrafted in 1996, Harris signed with the San Francisco 49ers after the 1995 Super Bowl.
 Further down the depth chart, Harris was a 49er for four seasons until 1999 and was not signed by a team again.

-SUU’s first
+SUU’s firsts

 The first T-Bird to step on an NFL field was defensive back Len Walterscheid.
 He was born in Gainesville, Texas but played high school football at Grand High School in Moab, Utah.